| Each One, Teach One (Adult Literacy Classes) |

 | English Café & Crossroads Café (English Language Learner Classes)|

-Designed for people who speak other languages, want to practice and improve English conversation, pronunciation, reading, and writing skills.
-Monthly, 23 branches offer approximately 200 classes to more than 2,000 participants.
+Designed for English language learners, who want to practice and improve English conversation, pronunciation, reading, and writing skills.
+Monthly, approximately 20 branches offer 200 classes to more than 2,000 participants.

 English Café is designed for people who speak English at an intermediate level.
 In a casual classroom setting, participants practice English conversation.
 Focusing on vocabulary, pronunciation and grammar, the classes feature activities to enhance language skills, including discussions of newspaper articles, word games, role-playing, storytelling and improvised conversation.
 Basic English classes are available for low to intermediate speakers of English.
 English Café won the 2004 NACO Achievement Award.